 Under the terms of the SA8000 we may not discriminate against employees (on the grounds of gender, race, religion, orientation) or tolerate abuse and harassment.
 We are also required to comply with all applicable laws, to have the procedures and processes in place to protect our employees’ health and enable them to work safely, to offer compensation (sufficient to meet the basic needs of employees and their families) when appropriate and to comply with industry standards and national laws on working hours.

-The Rainforest Alliance programmes meet rigorous sustainable agriculture standards that conserve biodiversity and provide sustainable livelihoods.
+The Rainforest Alliance programs meet rigorous sustainable agriculture standards that conserve biodiversity and provide sustainability in livelihoods.

 Being a Rainforest Alliance certified banana producer means: